-Our production plant does not cause any health hazards or air pollution.
-Nonetheless, we had installed heavy duty exhaust fans to ensure that the air circulation is maintained at fresh and healthy levels.
-We encourage our employees to go for annual medical check-ups to ensure that they remain healthy at work.
-Our offices in Singapore and Malaysia have been installed with 6 and 3 units of air purifier systems respectively to decarbonise and improve air quality.
+Our production plant does not contribute to any health hazards or air pollution.
+However, to ensure a safe and healthy working environment, we have installed heavy-duty exhaust fans as a safeguard for air circulation to be maintained at fresh and healthy levels.
+Additionally, we encourage our employees to undergo regular medical check-ups to ensure that they remain healthy at work.
+Our offices in Singapore and Malaysia are equipped with 6 and 3 units of air purifier systems respectively to reduce carbon emissions and improve air quality.